mjb logo

 Reasonable Accommodations

-If you need accommodations due to pregnancy, such as modified work duties or additional breaks, your employer must comply under California law.
+If you need accommodations due to pregnancy, such as modified work duties or additional breaks, your employer is allowed and required to provide these under California law.

 Returning to Work